MGRich/VVVVVV/README.md

 Method 2 has a disadvantage of 1/30th of a second worth of latency.

-Exterpolation could maybe be used instead to solve this at the disadvantage of wrong predictions.
+Extrapolation could maybe be used instead to solve this at the disadvantage of wrong predictions.

 What works
 -